_A golden-brown braided garlic bread loaf made from pizza dough on a wooden board.

 How to Store Pizza Dough

-Lightly coat the dough with olive oil and place it in a sealed freezer bag.
+If you have extra dough, freezing is a great option.
+Lightly coat it with olive oil and place it in a sealed freezer bag.
 Remove as much air as possible before freezing.

 Frequently Asked Questions

-Yes, but the texture will be different from traditional sandwich bread.
-Pizza dough creates a chewier structure that works better for flatbreads or rustic loaves.
+Yes, though the texture will be chewier than traditional sandwich bread.
+It works best for rustic loaves or flatbreads.

-This usually happens when the dough is too cold.
-Let it rest for 10 minutes and try stretching it again.
+This usually means it’s too cold.
+Let it rest a bit longer and try again.